Truck AccidentsRequest Free Consultation

 Did you suffer serious injuries or was your loved one killed in a truck accident in Seattle or a surrounding area of Washington?
+If so, you may be entitled to compensation for your injuries or your loss.
 You should not delay in seeking legal representation for assistance with every aspect of your injury claim.
 Though no amount of money can take away your pain and suffering or bring back your loved one, an experienced truck accident lawyer will know how to pursue the various forms of compensation that you might be owed.

-The The Law Offices of Jeffrey R. Caffee understands how to handle commercial truck accident cases and make sure that all negligent parties are held accountable.
-You can have our Washington truck accident attorneys provide an honest and thorough evaluation of your case as soon as you call (206) 312-0954 or contact us online to receive a free consultation.
+Caffee Law understands how to handle commercial truck accident cases and make sure that all negligent parties are held accountable.
+You can have our Seattle truck accident attorneys provide an honest and thorough evaluation of your case as soon as you call (206) 312-0954 or contact us online to receive a free consultation.

 Do I Need a Truck Accident Lawyer?

 You will want to contact an attorney as soon as possible after an accident for several reasons.
 One major reason is so you can have a lawyer handle any phone calls that you will likely get from an insurance company.

 Insurers for trucking companies will usually contact victims very soon after accidents.
 Agents or claims adjusters will ask people to provide recorded statements, and you should always decline such invitations.